karamdeep1/Calculator/README.md

 in the order you want.
 The app only supports 2 operations at a time so future releases will contribute to fixing that.

 # Contributions
-To contribute to the project one can include trigonometric functions.
+To contribute to the project one can include more functions

 # Author
 Karamdeep Bassi